Juicy (The Notorious B.I.G. song)

-"Juicy" is the first single by American rapper the Notorious B.I.G. from his 1994 debut album, Ready to Die.
-It was produced by Poke of the duo Trackmasters and Sean "Puffy" Combs.
-"Juicy" contains a sample of Mtume's 1983 song, "Juicy Fruit", though it is directly sampled from the song's "Fruity Instrumental" mix, and has an alternative chorus sung by Bad Boy Records cohorts, the girl group Total and label boss, Combs.
+"Juicy" is the first single by American rapper the Notorious B.I.G. from his debut album, Ready to Die (1994).
+It was produced by Poke of the duo Trackmasters and Sean Combs.
+"Juicy" contains a sample of Mtume's 1983 song, "Juicy Fruit", though it is directly sampled from the song's "Fruity Instrumental" mix, and has an alternative chorus sung by Bad Boy Records cohorts, the girl group Total and label founder Combs.
 The song is widely considered to be one of the greatest hip-hop songs of all time.

+Music video

+The music video for Juicy was directed by Sean Combs and premiered in August 1994.
+In it, the Notorious B.I.G. raps the song first on the stairs in front of a house and later in the form of an interview with a reporter as well as on the street, in prison and at a pool party.
+Individual scenes are based on the content of the song and show how the Notorious B.I.G. is arrested for selling drugs or arguing with his mother when they lived in poverty, while he now glorifies his wealth.

 Content

 The song is a "rags-to-riches chronicle".
 The Notorious B.I.G. chronicles his childhood years living in poverty, his initial dreams of becoming a rapper, early musical influences, his time dealing drugs, criminal involvement, and his eventual success in the music industry and current lavish lifestyle.

-One of the song's lines reads, "Time to get paid, blow up like the World Trade," referencing the February 26, 1993 bombing of the World Trade Center.